Last updated: November 10, 2025

 September 2023

 I got the Nutrimill Artiste bottom-drive stand mixer on sale in Fall 2023 for $200.
 It is regularly sold for $299.
 The lid had a sticker stating a maximum dough capacity of 6 lbs or 2.7 kg (2,700 g), more than enough for two large or three to four smaller loaves.
-This mixer provided for a good start in bread baking for me.
+This mixer provided an excellent starting point for me in bread baking.

 I was unsure how the Artiste, with its screwed-in center column, would handle a stiffer, low-hydration dough typical for soft German pretzels.
-I tried making pretzels in December 2023, and the mixer kneaded the 1.4 kg or 1,400 g dough for 12 pretzels very nicely into a cohesive ball.
+I tried making pretzels in December 2023, and the mixer kneaded the 1.4 kg (1,400 g) dough for 12 pretzels into a cohesive ball very nicely.
 However, mixing a much larger batch of stiff pretzel dough might be too taxing for the Artiste.

 NutriMill sells a high-capacity, bottom-drive stainless steel bowl (a design without a tall center column) that can replace the Artiste’s 6.5-quart plastic bowl.
 However, NutriMill advised me that despite the larger capacity of the bottom-drive stainless steel bowl, the machinery inside the Artiste itself should not be taxed with more than 6 lbs or 2.7 kg of dough.

-The Artiste works well for most busy home bakers, but is not suitable for a baker like me trying to crank out higher volumes of bread by maxing out a mixer.
+The Artiste works very well for most home bakers, but is not suitable for a sourdough baker like me trying to crank out higher volumes of bread.
+I fear maxing out that capable little mixer.

 December 2024

 NutriMill had its annual Christmas sale, and I could not resist upgrading to the White Bosch Universal Plus.
-This Universal Plus came with the white plastic bowl and is branded as built with a stronger motor than the Artiste.
+The Universal Plus comes with a white plastic bowl and is branded as being built with a stronger motor than the Artiste.
 Yes, the Bosch feels more powerful – whatever that means.

 Bosch Universal Plus